TYPO3-Documentation/TYPO3CMS-Guide-Extbase/Documentation/Fluid/ViewHelper/Uri/External.rst

     String

 :aspect:`Description`
-    You can set the scheme for this link, e.g. ftp or https
+    You can set the default scheme for this link, for example `ftp` or `https`

 :aspect:`Default value`
     http